nodeschool/amsterdam/presentations/markdown/workshoppers.md

 ## Workshop format

-We use self guided tutorials, or <strong>workshoppers</strong>, as lesson modules.
-You can do them on your own, but we encourage you to work together.<!-- .element: class="fragment"  -->
+<p class="fragment">We use self guided tutorials, or <strong>workshoppers</strong>, as lesson modules.
+You can do them on your own, but we encourage you to work together.</p>

 ## Selecting a workshopper

-<strong>Core</strong> workshoppers focus on essential skills for working with Node.js.
-If you&rsquo;re new to JavaScript and Node.js, pick these.<!-- .element: class="fragment"  -->
+<p class="fragment"><strong>Core</strong> workshoppers focus on essential skills for working with Node.js.
+If you&rsquo;re new to JavaScript and Node.js, pick these.</p>
-<strong>Electives</strong> deal with more advanced topics.
-Pick one of these if you already have some experience.<!-- .element: class="fragment"  -->
+<p class="fragment"><strong>Electives</strong> deal with more advanced topics.
+Pick one of these if you already have some experience.</p>

 ## Core workshoppers